UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session10.rst

 In reality, decorators can be used with anything that is *callable*.

-Remember from last week, a *callable* is a function, a method on a class, or a class that implements the ``__call__`` special method.
+Remember from two weeks ago, a *callable* is a function, a method on a class, or a class that implements the ``__call__`` special method.

 So in fact the definition should be updated as follows:

-.. rst-class:: centered
+.. rst-class:: centered medium

 A decorator is a callable that takes a callable as an argument and returns a callable as a return value.